afunnydev/planiselect/content/services/equipements-reseautique.en.md

 section4:
   title: Intercommunication
   description: >-
-    The main clientele for intercoms are schools.
-Planiselect Inc. is pleased to have several schools and school boards to its credit.
-We work exclusively with TOA products.
-The quality of their products allows us smooth installations. **Planiselect is TOA certified.**
+    The main clientele for intercoms is schools.
+We are pleased to have several schools and school boards to our credit. **Planiselect is also proud to be TOA certified.** The quality of TOA products allows us a smooth installation and peace of mind for the end user.

     <div class="logo-certified"><img src="/quart/img/toa-logo.png" alt="TOA"></div>